 Sleeping equipment.
 If you are going to head out on an overnight hike, you need to make sure you have the proper sleep gear for you and your dog.
 You should have a two-person tent, comforters, and anything else you need for the night.

 Other important things you will need.
 You will also need a water container for your dog.
 It is important that they stay properly hydrated on the hike.
 Your dog might need boots to protect their paws during the hike.
-You should also bring along nail file, nail clippers, a safety light, coat for your dog (if weather permits), a cooling collar, your dog’s favorite toy, food, water, leash, and anything else you might need for you and/or your dog.
+You can also bring a handy paw balm that can help soothe your dog's paws in case they crack and get too dry.
+You should bring along nail file, nail clippers, a safety light, coat for your dog (if weather permits), a cooling collar, your dog’s favorite toy, food, water, leash, and anything else you might need for you and/or your dog.

 If you have all of this equipment ready, then you can start planning your hike.
 When planning your hike, be sure that you also know about the hazards that you might encounter.

 You may already know about the hiking hazards for yourself.
 However, there are some hazards that you need to be aware of for your dog, as well.
 Some of the hazards that you should be aware of include the following:

 Doing too much.
 Even if you have one of the best dog breeds to go hiking with, you still need to make sure they aren’t doing too much.
 Every dog has their limit.
 If your dog’s breath or heart rate are not normal, you need to slow things down.
 You should also make sure your dog isn’t limping.
 Even without these things happening, you should make sure your dog is taking regular breaks.